Andy-Jensen/Individual-Project/README.md

 2. Use the function from prepare to prepare and obtain the data from the website
 3. Run the explore and modeling notebook
 4. Run final report notebook

+# Citation:
+Thanks to the following for generating this dataset!
+* Davies, Shawn, Therese Pettersson & Magnus Öberg (2022).
+Organized violence 1989-2021 and drone warfare.
+Journal of Peace Research 59(4).

+* Gleditsch, Nils Petter, Peter Wallensteen, Mikael Eriksson, Margareta Sollenberg, and Håvard Strand (2002) Armed Conflict 1946-2001: A New Dataset.
+Journal of Peace Research 39(5).